Title VI Non-Discrimination Program

-It is the policy of the South Carolina Department of Motor Vehicles (SCDMV) to assure full and affirmative compliance with Title VI of the Civil Rights Act of 1964, as amended, and related statutes and implementing regulations.
-The SCDMV has given certain assurance to the US Department of Transportation in this regard.
+The South Carolina Department of Motor Vehicles' (SCDMV) goal is to fully comply with Title VI of the Civil Rights Act of 1964 and related statutes and regulations.
+The SCDMV has given assurances to the US Department of Transportation in this regard.

 What is Title VI?

-The Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and related statutes and regulations states:
+The Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and related laws and regulations say:

-"No person in the United States shall, on the ground of race, color, national origin (LEP), sex, age, disability, low-income, or Limited English Proficiency (LEP) be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”
+"No person in the United States shall, on the ground of race, color, national origin, sex, age, disability, low-income, or Limited English Proficiency be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”

-The SCDMV values each individual’s civil rights and wishes to provide equal opportunity and equitable service for the citizens of this state.
-As a federal-aid recipient, the SCDMV strives to ensure non-discrimination and equal opportunity in all SCDMV programs and activities – whether or not those programs and activities are federally funded.
+The SCDMV values everyone’s civil rights and aims to provide equal opportunity and service for the citizens of this state.
+As a federal aid recipient, the SCDMV strives to ensure non-discrimination and equal opportunity in all of its programs and activities.

-Complaints may be filed by anyone who believes that they have been excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any SCDMV service, program, or activity whether federally funded or not, based on their race, color, national origin (LEP), age, sex, disability, income status or Limited English Proficiency (LEP).
-The signed complaint must be filed within 180 days of the date of the alleged discrimination.
-The SCDMV will promptly investigate all properly submitted complaints of alleged discrimination.
+Complaints may be filed by anyone who believes they have been excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any SCDMV service, program, or activity, whether federally funded or not, based on their race, color, national origin, age, sex, disability, low income status or Limited English Proficient.